wp-sms/wp-sms/readme.txt

 * Fixed issue when you rename `wp-content` folder. now plugin it's work if the folder name does not `wp-content`.
 * Fixed `Undefined index` errors in ths plugin when wordpress debug is enable.
 * Fixed Issue in outbox, subscribe and group page after bulk edit.
+* Updated `http` to `https` link in gateway.sa gateway.
+* Updated Language file and any string in the plugin.
 * Renamed `wp_after_sms_gateway` action to `wp_sms_after_gateway`.
 * Renamed `wps_add_subscriber` action to `wp_sms_add_subscriber`.
 * Renamed `wps_delete_subscriber` action to `wp_sms_delete_subscriber`.